 - Rest your hands against a wall or sturdy object.

-- Raise up on the balls of your feet so that your heels are off the ground.
+- Raise the balls of your feet so that your heels are off the ground.

 - Hold for a few seconds, then return to the starting position.